["trends"]

 Fat Washed Olive Oil Martini against a retro blue backdrop

 Adore a classic Gin Martini or a Vodka Martini?
 Then you’ve got to try this version, all dressed up with a drizzle of glistening olive oil.
-Use the recipe above to fat-wash your favorite gin or vodka, and then use this spirit as the base of your Martini.
+Use the recipe above to fat-wash your favorite gin or vodka, and then use this liquor as the base of your Martini.
 If you’re feeling extra extra, you can also float a little bit of olive oil on top of your drink before serving.

 3. Bacon Bloody Mary